-The men's basketball team has posted a .858 winning percentage (91-15) since the 2004-05 season under eighth-year head coach Keith Dambrot and has not posted a losing home record since the 1995-96 season.
-The women's squad has posted a .619 winning percentage (26-16) over the last three seasons under sixth-year head coach Jodi Kest, the best three-year home stretch in program history.
+The men's basketball team has posted an .869 winning percentage (119-18) at the JAR under 10th-year head coach Keith Dambrot.
+The Zips have not posted a losing home record since the 1995-96 campaign.
+The women's squad has a .661 winning percentage over the past five seasons (37-19) under eighth-year head coach Jodi Kest, the best five-year stretch in program history.

 All 5,500 seats in the arena are retractable to facilitate the use of the 18,000-square-foot floor for physical education activities, concerts, conventions and other special events.

 Armchair seating is available on the lower level (1,323) and on the west-side upper level (773), while the remaining seats are bleacher style.